erikdubbelboer/redis-lua-scaling-bloom-filter/README.md

 The `add.lua` script adds a new element to the filter.
 It will create the filter when it doesn't exist yet.

-`cas.lua` does a Check And Set, this will not add the element if it doesn't already exist.
+`cas.lua` does a Check And Set, this will not add the element if it already exist.
 `cas.lua` will return 0 if the element is added, or 1 if the element was already in the filter.
 Since we use a scaling filter adding an element using `add.lua` might cause the element to exist in multiple parts of the filter at the same time. `cas.lua` prevents this.